exasol/powerbi-exasol/doc/user_guide/user_guide_107.md

 You'll need to reload PowerBI for these changes to have an effect (and the new connector version to load in).

-## Using the custom connector in the Power BI Service
+## Using the custom connector in the Power BI Service / "Power BI Online"

 If you wish to make use of this connector (and reports using this connector) in the Power BI Service you'll also need to install it in the service gateway, please see https://docs.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors for more info